-The Division of Cell Signaling (Thermal Biology Group, Exploratory Research Center on Life and Living Systems (ExCELLS)) (Prof. TOMINAGA, Makoto and Assoc.
-Prof. SOKABE, Takaaki) aims to clarify the molecular mechanisms of thermosensitivity and pain sensitivity centering on TRP channels, which serve as biomolecular sensors necessary for cells survival.
-In addition to analyses using electrophysiological, molecular cell biological, and biochemical techniques, the Division conducts studies at an individual level using genetically modified mice.
-Behavioral analysis of temperature, taste, and mechanical stimulus reception using Drosophila, and analysis of effects of pesticides and repellents are also performed.
+The Division of Cell Signaling (Thermal Biology Group, ExCELLS) (Prof. TOMINAGA, Makoto, Assoc.
+Prof. SOKABE, Takaaki and Assoc.
+Prof. KASHIO, Makiko) aims to clarify the molecular mechanisms of thermosensitivity and pain sensitivity centering on TRP channels, which serve as biomolecular sensors necessary for cells survival.
+In addition to analyses using electrophysiological, molecular cell biological, and biochemical techniques, the Division conducts studies at an individual level using genetically modified animals.
+Such studies include behavioral analysis of temperature, taste, and mechanical stimulus reception using Drosophila, and analysis of effects of pesticides and repellents.
 In addition, the Division analyzes the evolution of temperature-sensitive TRP channels because it is considered that organisms evolutionarily adapted to changes in environmental temperature by dynamically changing their temperature sensitivities.

 The Division of Cardiocirculatory Signaling (Cardiocirculatory Dynamism Research Group of the ExCELLS) (Prof. NISHIDA, Motohiro) aims to clarify the mechanism that controls the cardiovascular adaptation or maladaptation to hemodynamic load.
-Specifically, it strives to elucidate the molecular mechanism of cardiovascular homeostasis from the viewpoint of signal transduction by using a wide range of techniques, including creation of model mice for human cardiovascular disease, measurement of cardiovascular functions using isolated organs, signal transduction analysis using primary cultured cardiomyocytes, and in situ imaging of post-translational protein modification based on chemical principles.
+Specifically, it strives to elucidate the molecular mechanism of cardiovascular homeostasis from the viewpoint of signal transduction by using a wide range of techniques, including creation of model mice for human cardiovascular disease, measurement of cardiovascular functions using isolated organs, signal transduction analysis using primary cultured cardiomyocytes, and in situ imaging of posttranslational protein modification based on chemical principles.